atomicfruitcake/Seletest/README.md

  To change browsers, edit the 4th Line of the settings file.

 #Docker Testing
+Seletest supports testing inside of docker containers.
+If you are testing on Mac, Windows or Linux, please refer to the indvidual documentation at https://docs.docker.com/ .
+For Mac and Windows users, the DockerRun.sh script can be run to download a boot2docker iso and run the image on virtualbox to spin up docker images inside containers.
+Linux users with docker installed will be able to user docker-compose.yml file directly to spin up the images.
+By default, the docker-compose.yml will run a Selenium Hub at port 4444, along with two attached Chrome and Firefox debug nodes.
+Debug nodes come with a VNC server inside and therefore

+To run tests inside the containers, the DockerBasePage can be extended.
+Note the containers must be running before the tests begin.
+Also note that the DOCKER_SELENIUM_URL may need to be changed based upon whether you are using docker natively or with boot2docker.

+##parallelized Docker
+Another feature of using docker containers to run tests is

 #Tips
 * Use the CommonFunctions functions over the standard Selenium functions.
 If a functions does not exist in CommonFunctions, add it and then submit it to this project!